expfactory/expfactory-python/doc/source/getting-started.rst

 Deployment to AWS
 .................
-You can equivalently produce a Vagrantfile with the psiturkpy module that can be deployed to AWS.
+You can equivalently produce a Vagrantfile with the efactory module that can be deployed to AWS.
 Some expertise is assumed, namely that you are familiar with the EC2 section of the `AWS console <http://console.aws.amazon.com>`_.
 You will need to log in and create a security group, download a key, and fill in all variables required in the SCRIPT section of the Vagrantfile.

  1. Make sure you have the most up-to-date version of vagrant from https://www.vagrantup.com/downloads, and install vagrant-aws.
 If you do not, you will see this error (version 1.6.5)